 The food that is going under analysis is going to be the FROMM Adult Gold.
 The first 5 ingredients on the label will be highlighted.
 This was chosen as it is one of the most popular flavors.

 “Chicken, chicken meal, chicken broth, oat groats, pearled barley, brown rice, chicken fat, menhaden fish meal, dried tomato pomace, dried egg product, whole oats, white rice, chicken liver, whole barley, potatoes, cheese, flaxseed, salmon oil, brewers dried yeast, duck, lamb, carrots, sweet potatoes, celery, alfalfa meal, salt, monocalcium phosphate, potassium chloride, chicory root extract, vitamins, minerals, Yucca schidigera extract, sorbic acid (preservative), l-tryptophan, taurine, dl-methionine, sodium selenite, probiotics.”

-Ingredients show on the ingredient label based on water weight.
+Ingredients shown on the ingredient label are based on water weight.
 Since chicken is around 73% water weight, it will most likely fall as the 6th or 7th ingredient rather than the first.

 Chicken Meal

 This is the true first ingredient due to water weight.
 The protein in meals is much more concentrated than fresh chicken after it is processed.
 Make sure to avoid foods with "meat (unspecific protein) meal" listed as it is unknown what type and quality of meat are added.